 Add two entries per DNS name to the SPN attributes with the values

 HOST/<short DNS name> where <FQDN> is the FQDN and <short DNS name> is the short DNS name of the same FQDN.
-This is the FQDN that needs to be mapped to all of the IPs in one VIP pool on the DNS server (as described as part of the initial cluster configuration).

 To set SPN in Active Directory: